Ejdabrine: Abrine & Ijdabra

 Ejdabrine being at Southernmost of the Koura District, the villages, Abrine and Ijdabra, are located in the Batroun District.
 Abrine is about 26 km Southwest of Ejdabrine, and Ijdabra is right below Abrine, the two separated only by the Batroun-Tannourine Road and the Cross of Hope in between the two villages.

-The Jaouz River

-Geographically tucked below the rise of the mountain in this area, this river is not central to the village and it can rarely be seen, save at the site itself.
-That being said, the jaouz river is not solely for Ejdabrine.
-1,000m above sea level and 38 km long, the river starts along from Tannourine El-Tahta in the Batroun District, passes through Boustane El-Assi, then Ras Nhach, goes further North into the Koura District along South of Ejdabrine, and meets the Mediterranean Sea in Western Batroun, near Seaside Road.

 Demographics

 In 2014, Muslims made up 61.14% and Christians made up 38.74% of registered voters in Ejdabrine.
 59.28% of the voters were Sunni Muslims and 34.42% were Maronite Catholics.